 Is My Program Eligible?

 The American Camp Association accreditation program is appropriate for a wide variety of camp and out-of-school experiences.
-ACA accredits a wide variety of programs sponsored by all organizational entities -- agencies, independently owned, religiously affiliated, therapeutic, city/county, afterschool, etc. Day camps, resident camps, travel programs, out-of-school programs, and others hold ACA accreditation.
+ACA accredits programs sponsored by various organizational entities.
+These may include agencies, independently owned, religiously affiliated, therapeutic, city/county, afterschool, etc. Day camps, resident camps, travel programs, some out-of-school programs, and others have achieved ACA accreditation status.

 ACA's-accreditation program is designed to serve camps and programs that conduct activities which: